 Federal Pell Grants are designed to be the foundation of financial aid.
-Their purpose is to ensure that all eligible students have at least some of the money needed to continue their education after high school.
+Their purpose is to ensure that all eligible students use these funds to continue their education after high school.
 The amount of a Federal Pell Grant award depends on a student's financial need, the cost of the student's education, and the amount of time the student is enrolled during the school year.

-Federal Supplemental Educational Opportunity Grants are awarded to a very limited number of students with the greatest financial need.
+Federal Supplemental Educational Opportunity Grants (SEOG) are awarded to a very limited number of students with the greatest financial need.
 The grants are restricted due to the shortage of appropriated federal funds, with preference to Federal Pell Grant recipients.